+855 (0) 86 665 567

 Khmer Wedding

 To prepare the bride and groom for their life as a married couple, their hair must then be symbolically cut to represent a fresh start to their new relationship together as husband and wife.
-The master of ceremony performs the first symbolic hair cut; the bride and groom’s parents, relatives, and friends then take turn to symbolically cut the bride and groom’s hair and give them blessing and good wishes.
+The master of ceremony performs the first symbolic haircut; the bride and groom’s parents, relatives, and friends then take turns to symbolically cut the bride and groom’s hair and give them blessing and good wishes.

 The finale is the most memorable segment of the wedding.
 Family members and friends take turns to tie the bride’s and groom’s left and right wrists with ‘blessing strings’.
 The praises and wishes of happiness, good health, success, prosperity, and long-lasting love are acknowledged and witnessed by the loud sound of the gong and joyful cheers.